Koo Jeong A Annual Journey

 Overview

-Koo Jeong A presents a new series of large watercolour paintings depicting various large rock formations for her second solo exhibition, Annual Journey at Pilar Corrias Gallery.
+Koo Jeong A presents a new series of large watercolour paintings depicting various large rock formations for her second solo exhibition, Annual Journey at Pilar Corrias.
 These new works are a continuation from Koo's 2013 work Consciousness Dilatation that was commissioned for the Real DMZ Project 2013, a contemporary art project based on research conducted on the demilitarised zone (DMZ) separating North and South Korea.

 Consciousness Dilatation comprised an installation of various sized basalt rocks, which Koo had collected together with local residents from the fields surrounding Cheorwon, a small military town just South of the border.
 The rocks were then spread in a constellation-like form across the DMZ Peace Plaza.
 The constellation format was key as there is no beginning or end within it, instead it is all about how elements connect and relate to one another - both through the material and metaphorical stratification of the existing rice fields and rocks, the memory of the Korean War, and the DMZ as an ecological park.